Code-the-Dream-School/bb-practicum-team-1-back/README.md

 ![browser server](images/back-end-running-browser.png)

->It is good practice for your **entire team** to run the same version of Node.
-You can use [NVM](https://github.com/nvm-sh/nvm#usage) to manage multiple versions of Node on your machine.
+>Update the .node-version file to match the version of Node.js the **team** is using.
+This is used by Render.com to [deploy the app](https://render.com/docs/node-version).